-Odysseas Chloridis is a freelance photographer and visual artist based in Reykjavik, Iceland.
+Odysseas Chloridis is a freelance photographer and visual artist living between Reykjavik, Iceland and Thessaloniki, Greece.

 His practice moves between experimental photography, printmaking, and material intervention.
 Working with chemically altered prints, etched surfaces, instinctive markings, and occasional fragments of text and poetry, he treats the photograph not as a fixed image but as the starting point of a transformation.
 Manifesting his interest on physical images and evolving it towards book making, he recently self-published his first photobook.